hishamk1999/hishamk1999/README.md

 * 🌍  I'm based in Cairo, Egypt
 * ✉️  You can contact me at [hishamk1999@gmail.com](mailto:hishamk1999@gmail.com)
 * 🧠  I'm learning React Js, Node.js
-* 🤝  I'm open to collaborating on Web applications with React Js
+* 🤝  I'm open to collaborating on Web applications with React Js and Next Js

 ### Skills